foundeo/fixinator/README.md

 ### FIXINATOR_MAX_PAYLOAD_FILE_COUNT `ENTERPRISE EDITION`

-The `FIXINATOR_MAX_PAYLOAD_FILE_COUNT` envrionment variables controls the maximum number of files sent the fixinator api server at a time.
+The `FIXINATOR_MAX_PAYLOAD_FILE_COUNT` environment variables controls the maximum number of files sent the fixinator api server at a time.

 You can also set this value by running: